tplisson/hcta/objectives/section1/README.md

 ## 1a	- Explain what IaC is

-It is infrastructure (CPUs, memory, disk, firewalls, etc.) defined as code within definition files.
+Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.

+With IaC, configuration files are created that contain your infrastructure specifications, which makes it easier to edit and distribute configurations.
+It also ensures that you provision the same environment every time.
+By codifying and documenting your configuration specifications, IaC aids configuration management and helps you to avoid undocumented, ad-hoc configuration changes.

 ---

 ## 1b - Describe advantages of IaC patterns

 IaC includes the following benefits:
-- **More Reliable**: idempotent, consistent, repeatable, and predictable
+- **More Reliable**: idempotent^*^, consistent, repeatable, and predictable
-- **More Manageable**: More Manageable
+- **More Manageable**: More Manageable using version control systems (VCS) for instance

+^*^ idempotent: denoting an element of a set which is unchanged in value when multiplied or otherwise operated on by itself.

 ---